MarkWme/aks-sb-workshop/12-Application.md

 **Challenge**

-- Determine why the Pod in the default namespace could not access Ingress Controller endpoint?
+- Find out why the Pod in the default namespace could not access Ingress Controller endpoint.
-- Create a deny all Network Policy in the default namespace and then validate it by trying to curl a public url.
+- Create a deny all Network Policy in the default namespace, and then validate it by trying to curl **http://security.ubuntu.com**

 **NOTE**

-- Explore more with network policies and what you can and cannot do.
+- Explore network policies some more to see what is, and is not possible.

 ---